aubreyrjones/lemon-py/README.md

   * That sounds like a lot of work with relatively minimal gains.

-    The operator-overload DSL provided for use within grammar actions is as terse as permitted by C++ and my cleverness, while still providing full flexibility in parse tree structure.
+    The operator-overload DSL provided for use within grammar actions is as terse as permitted by C++ and my cleverness while still providing full flexibility in parse tree structure.
 An automatic action-generation system would either impose unreasonably
     inflexible requirements on production structure (such as